SilentFlareGit/SilentFlare/docs/API_CONTRACT.md

 Requires authentication.
 Deletes an unused cover file.
 Files referenced by any post `cover_url` return `409 Conflict` and are not deleted.

+The admin `/media` page uses these cover APIs for cleanup: used files are shown as `Used` / `In use` without a delete action, while unused files expose a `Delete` button.

 Response:

 ```json